MarcDunand/Asemic-Plotting/README.md

 1: In the command line, navigate to where you saved this repo

 2: Install vsketch
-    This can be done by running "pip install vsketch" in the command line
+    This can be done by running "pip install vsketch" or "pip3 install vsketch" in the command line

 3: Run "vsk run sketch_asemic.py"